clemcer/loggifly/README.md

 configs:
   loggifly-config:
-    file: ./loggifly/config.yaml  # SET YOU THE PATH TO YOUR CONFIG.YAML HERE
+    file: ./loggifly/config.yaml  # SET THE PATH TO YOUR CONFIG.YAML HERE

 ```
 </details>